How to Prevent Buffer Overflow?

 What Is Buffer Overflow?

-Buffer overflow happens when there is excess data in a buffer which causes the “overflow".
+This type of vulnerability happens when there is excess data in a buffer which causes the “overflow".
 The extra data then overruns into adjacent storage.
 When this type of security issue occurs, it can cause a full system crash.

-Buffer Overflow Examples
+How to Detect Buffer Overflow

 One way to completely prevent cyberattacks is to use a coding language that doesn’t allow for them.
 For example, C is a primary target for buffer attacks because the language enables the vulnerability through direct access to memory.
 On the other hand, languages like Java, Python, and .NET, are immune to buffer vulnerabilities.